-All individuals seeking or receiving HCBS through the SMA maintain the right to request an appeal of any SMA decision adversely affecting their eligibility status and/or receipt of services/assistance, inclusive of the decision to reduce, suspend, or terminate a waiver service, and/or in circumstances where a participant is denied a provider of their choice.
+All individuals seeking or receiving HCBS through the SMA maintain the right to request an appeal of any SMA decision adversely affecting their eligibility status and/or receipt of services/assistance, including the decision to reduce, suspend, or terminate a waiver service.
 The formal process of review and adjudication of SMA actions/determinations is managed under the authority of SC Code §1-23-310 (2013) and SC Code R §126-150 et. seq.

-During the initial visit completed by the case manager, the case manager reviews the participant's rights and responsibilities, inclusive of discussing right to a fair hearing when appealing any adverse decision.
-The case manager also informs of procedures involved in this process at this time.
-Subsequently, individuals are informed both verbally and in writing (via mail sent through United States Postal Service) by SMA staff and/or case managers when an adverse decision has been made regarding HCBS.
+Individuals are informed both verbally and in writing by SMA staff and/or case managers when an adverse decision has been made regarding HCBS.
 At that time, individuals are also provided written guidance in filing an appeal of the decision in a form (Appeals Notice).
 This form is included with any SMA written notification related to termination, denial, reduction, or suspension of any service/service request.
-Information outlining individuals' right to appeal and guidance in initiating an appeal are also included other forms of SMA correspondence, including the Level of Care Certification Letter, the CLTC Notification Letter, and the participant's Rights and Responsibilities form.
+Information outlining individuals' right to appeal and guidance in initiating an appeal are also included other forms of SMA correspondence, including the Level of Care Certification Letter and the CLTC Notification Letter.
 In addition, the SMA Division of Appeals and Hearings has a public-facing website (www.scdhhs.gov/appeals) which offers guidance in the appeals process as well as an online portal through which an appeal may be filed.
 Appeals may also be filed through written correspondence sent via US Postal Service to SMA Central Office.